 English: Spacefaring / Deutsch: Weltraumfahrend / Español: Viaje espacial / Português: Viajem espacial / Français: Voyage spatial / Italiano: Viaggiare nello spazio /

-In the realm of the space industry, spacefaring is a term that encapsulates the activities and capabilities related to venturing into space.
-It refers to the endeavors, technologies, and expertise required to explore and utilize the cosmos beyond our planet.
+In the realm of the Space industry, spacefaring is a term that encapsulates the activities and capabilities related to venturing into space.
+It refers to the endeavors, technologies, and expertise required to explore and utilize the Cosmos beyond our planet.
 This article will provide a comprehensive understanding of spacefaring in the context of the space industry, highlighting examples, associated risks, and application areas.
 Additionally, it will touch upon the historical and legal foundations of spacefaring and conclude with a list of similar concepts and a summary.

 Defining Spacefaring